For Illinois tornado survivors, relief is just being alive

 "They say bad luck comes in threes and I've had my three," Wright, 56, said on Wednesday, standing in the pulverized wreckage of what just three days ago had been her home.
 "I'm due now for some good fortune."

-Five minutes later a group of people who were cleaning up the debris of a house 100 feet (30 meters) away pulled Wright's cat, Fred, out of the rubble, alive.
+Five minutes later a group of people who were cleaning up the debris of a house 100 feet away pulled Wright's cat, Fred, out of the rubble, alive.

 "Oh my God, he's everything to me," she said through tears of joy, running to collect her cat.